 Prior to the commencement of a durability demonstration, the applicant is required to submit and obtain approval of an evaporative emission durability test procedure.
-Once approved, a manufacturer is not required to obtain a new approval for an evaporative emission durability test procedure(s) unless there are changes to the evaporative family and/or components.
+Once approved, a manufacturer is not required to obtain a new approval for an evaporative emission durability test procedure(s) unless changes result in new testing requirements there are changes to the evaporative family and/or components.
 The Executive Officer shall review the method based on the following requirements: